Mhg1996/Homework/README.md

-For this weeks homework assignment I built a random password generator using Javascript.
+This weeks assignment is creating a quiz to test your code knowledge.